hapijs/hapi/docs/Reference.md

                   `hash` attribute in Hawk).
             - `tos` - minimum terms-of-service version required (uses the [semver](https://npmjs.org/package/semver) module).
 If defined, the authentication credentials object must include a `tos` key which satisfies this requirement.
 Defaults to `false` which means no validation.
             - `scope` - required application scope.
-A scope string (or array of strings) one of which must be included in the authentication credentials object in `scope` which is a string array.
+A string which must be included in the authentication credentials object in `scope` which is a string array.
+Can also be specified as an array of strings, in which case at least one of the strings must exist in the authentication credentials object `scope` property.
 Defaults to no scope required.
             - `entity` - the required authenticated entity type.
 If set, must match the `entity` value of the authentication credentials.
 Available
               values:
                 - `any` - the authentication can be on behalf of a user or application.
 This is the default value.